-A company vehicle use policy is a legally binding agreement that clearly defines what your business will and won’t allow when an eligible employee uses a company vehicle.
-Having this policy in place protects businesses if an employee gets hurt while using company property or misuses it and causes damage.
+A company vehicle use policy is a legally binding agreement that clearly defines what your business will and won't allow when an eligible employee uses a company vehicle.
+This policy protects businesses if an employee gets hurt while using company property or misuses it and causes damage.

 Here's what to include in a company vehicle use policy for your business.